Actindo-AG/Documentation/EDI/Overview/02_Features.md

 # Key features

 - To transfer EDIFACT messages to the receiver, the *DataHub Exporter* module is used.
-    The module allows you to generally export *DataHub* entity data to various destinations.
+    The module allows you to export *DataHub* entity data to various destinations.
 - The *DataHub Exporter* module strictly to the international UN/EDIFACT standard for EDIFACT message structures.
    All EDIFACT messages structures in all versions are available for easy configuration.
 - Automatic transformation of messages into the EDIFACT and the XML/EDIFACT standard.